 If your organization has selective membership, please describe the intake process.

-Invitations are sent to the top 15% (as determined by cumulative GPA) of the student body; an invited student must then pay a one-time membership fee of $80 to the National Chapter, and he or she becomes a lifetime member.
+Invitations are sent to the top 15% (as determined by cumulative GPA) of the student body; an invited student must then pay a one-time membership fee to the National Chapter, and he or she becomes a lifetime member.